Exploring today's technology for tomorrow's possibilities

 Students need reliable connections and devices, and teachers must clarify expectations up front and employ new tactics to engage their students.
 Student safety and online privacy regulations come into play, as do short attention spans, school-at-home distractions, strategies for two-way interaction, and setting ground rules for deadlines.

 The forest of issues can be tricky to navigate.
 Teachers who start with best practices have a greater likelihood of transitioning smoothly to distance learning.
 They can keep things rolling when face-to-face interaction isn’t possible.
-Educators who do it right may even see a 5 to 10% jump in grades and a 30 to 70% drop in grading time, according to a Cal Poly study
+Educators who do it right may even see a 5 to 10% jump in grades and a 30 to 70% drop in grading time, according to a Cal Poly study of 2,500 students.

 What is remote learning?